 Log in to your payment processing account or contact the vendor to ensure that your account is setup to accept international credit card payments.

-Make sure that State is not required in your Address Verification (AVS) settings if you are using any of the following payment gateways:
+Make sure that State/Province is not required in your Address Verification (AVS) settings if you are using any of the following payment gateways:

 - iATS Payments

 The data entered into your credit card forms is passed to your payments gateway for verification.
 Both the public access and constituent versions of this form must include all fields required by your gateway's Address Verification System (AVS) in order for your payments to process.

 Your NeonCRM forms have two fields that can collect data to fulfill the AVS State requirement.

 State/Province is a dropdown menu consisting only of US states and territories and Canadian provinces.
 Constituents outside of the United States and Canada who try to use your forms will not be able to use this field.